Pio2917/Food-Ordering-App/README.md

             print('Invalid choice.
 Please enter a number between 1 and 4.')

 def get_quantity():
-    """
-    Description: Takes user input to get the quantity of the selected food item. and ensures the input is a positive integer.
+    """Description: Takes user input to get the quantity of the selected food item. and ensures the input is a positive integer.

                  If the input is not an integer return the error 'Invalid input.
 Please enter a valid number.'

-                 If the input is a negative integer or zero return the error 'Quantity must be greater than 0.'
+                 If the input is a negative integer or zero return the error 'Quantity must be greater than 0.'"""
-    """
     # YOUR CODE HERE
     while True:
         user_input = input("Enter quantity: ")